Art Buffs: Canto 17

 The Old Grey Whistle Test is held on the first Saturday of every month at the Q Enoteca Wine Bar, two doors down from Lindbergs in downtown Springfield.
 Support this new venture in the local arts scene this Saturday, March 5!
 More information is available on Facebook.

 Osbern hopes the Springfield music scene grows in big ways.
 Recognizing the many artists in the area who need support, he hopes to see more large acts come through, and to see local artists opening for those bands.
 He goes about his dreams with a collaborative approach, getting creative minds together just to see what happens.
 His love of the arts spills over into his hopes for those around him.

 “My dad used to always tell me you can do anything you want to if you set your mind to it, which I know is kind of cliché.
 And he’d also say there’s a formula for success: it’s patience plus persistence equals progress.
 I always thought about that and took that to heart.
 My dad passed away about five years ago from Lou Gehrig’s disease.
 So obviously that’s been a struggle for me mentally dealing with my dad not being here anymore, and so I always think about him every day or when I experience some hard times.
 Like when I first started playing music.
 He never really got to hear me play music, the way that I’m doing now.
 He’d heard some stuff that I’d recorded, and he said, ‘It’s good, but it’s a little dark.’
 I wrote about sad stuff at the time.
 If I was happy, I was out being happy, if I was sad I was writing music.
 After he passed away I focused on writing more upbeat stuff and getting a little funkier with it.
 I would just say if you love something keep doing it, and something good is going to happen, even if it’s just on the inside of you.”

-All material property of Deitra Productions
+All Contents property of Deitra LLC